SciML/DiffEqFlux.jl/docs/src/examples/LV-Univ.md

-# Universal Differential Equations for Neural Optimal Control
+# Universal Differential Equations for Neural Feedback Control

 You can also mix a known differential equation and a neural differential equation, so that the parameters and the neural network are estimated